 Ecology evaluates project proposals based on responses provided in the applications.
 Table 1 shows the scoring criteria Ecology will use to select projects for funding.
-A team of Ecology

-Water Resources Program staff will review each project proposal.
-Projects must score a total of 40 points, meaning projects have to meet all of the eligibility criteria to receive funding.
+A team of Ecology Water Resources Program staff will review each project proposal.
+Projects must score a total of 40 points, meaning projects must meet all the eligibility criteria to receive funding.